The playground is a battlefield

 And in this poem

-I am supposed to confess and regurgitate this dead thing out of my mouth
+I am supposed to confess and regurgitate

-And call it a kind boy’s innocence being dragged into a battlefield
+A kind boy’s innocence being dragged into a battlefield

-That ushers everyone to feel the need to beat my heart to death
+To feel the need to beat my heart to death

 In this poem